-8. Priority Implementation Projects and Cost Estimates
+Resiliency Implementation Priority Projects - Cost Estimates

-Details about each construction (implementation) project, their locations, completion schedule and respective cost estimates for implementing new resiliency features and modifying, and/or enhancing the District's most vulnerable infrastructure are summarized below.
-The list of priority resiliency includes investments needed to increase the resiliency of the District's coastal structures, including structure enhancement recommendations and additional SLR adaptation needs.
+The list of priority resiliency implementation projects includes investments needed to increase the resiliency of the District's coastal structures, such as structure enhancement recommendations and additional SLR adaptation needs.
 These projects represent urgent actions to address the vulnerability of the existing flood protection infrastructure.
-Project recommendations also comprise basin-wide flood adaptation strategies that are based upon other FPLOS recommendations, and water supply and water resources of the State protection efforts.
-The projects include adding "self-preservation mode" function to water control structures, construction of the South Miami-Dade Curtain Wall, L31E Levee improvements, and the Corbett Levee project.
+Project recommendations comprise basin-wide flood adaptation strategies that are based upon other FPLOS recommendations, all of which represent water supply and water resources of the State protection efforts.
+These additional projects are: adding "self-preservation mode" function to water control structures, construction of the South Miami-Dade Curtain Wall, L31E Levee improvements, and the Corbett Levee project.
 Each of these projects help to increase the functionality and capacity of the District's flood control system and protection of the environment.
-The Everglades Mangrove Migration Assessment Pilot Study is being proposed to capture the adaptive foundational resilience of the coastal wetlands within the District, and to demonstrate the ability of coastal wetlands to adapt to rising sea levels via enhanced soil elevation change.
+The Everglades Mangrove Migration Demonstration Project is being proposed to capture the adaptive foundational resilience of the coastal wetlands within the District, and to demonstrate the ability of coastal wetlands to adapt to rising sea levels via enhanced soil elevation change.

 The cost estimates for structure improvements were prepared using the District's current understanding of construction cost in the marketplace and historical costs from projects of similar scope.
 Additionally, the District followed cost estimating procedures like those employed by the U.S. Army Corps of Engineers.
 The initial sizing of each proposed pump station is based upon the recent FPLOS study results.
 Pump station discharge capacity was calculated using half of one quart of the design discharge capacity of the structure (see justification in Resiliency Approach section above).
 For instance, a structure with a discharge capacity of 1000 cfs would need a 250 cfs pump station.
 The pump station cost estimates were calculated by a Professional Engineer certified in the State of Florida.
 Estimates were based upon the District's record of pump station costs from 2006 to present and adjusted for coastal conditions in Miami-Dade County.
-The cost estimates for each forward pump station were calculated based upon the range of pumping capacity of the pump station (Table 6).
+The cost estimates for each forward pump station were calculated based upon the range of pumping capacity of the pump station (Table 7).
 For example, a 250 cfs pump station would cost \$13,750,000 as the cost per unit of discharge for the "up to 250 cfs range" is \$55,000.
 All estimated costs include backup generators, as appropriate, and the schedules for implementation of the Coastal Structure Refurbishment and Forward Pump Projects is estimated at an average of 1.5 years for design and 2.5 years for construction.
 Schedules will be adjusted based upon confirmation of project implementation.
 Real Estate costs were determined for the S-27 and S-29 Coastal Structures and range from \$8M - \$16M depending on the project footprint and the land use within the areas surrounding the project.
 An initial placeholder of \$7M for real estate costs, as well as \$2M for tying the structure back to higher elevation were included in all the structure cost estimates and will be refined during the pre-design stage.
 Cost estimates for forward pumps and respective backup generators (at 10% of pump total costs) are also included, but forward pumps may not be recommended for all the structures.
 Feasibility studies, conducted as part of FPLOS Phase II efforts, will confirm the need for forward pumps.
 All cost estimates have been updated to reflect 2022 inflation increases according to SFWMD Engineering and Construction recommendations, based on the building structure cost index increase from January 2021 to June 2022 of 22.15%.